-Both of the state's two major pension systems, covering state employees (SERS) and teachers, have relatively low funded ratios driven by weak contribution practices in the past; both plans have now received full annual actuarial determined contributions for many years, the TRF under a covenant linked to the GO pension bonds.
+Both of the state's two major pension systems, covering SERS and the TRS, have relatively low funded ratios driven by weak contribution practices in the past.
+Both plans have now received full annual actuarial determined contributions for many years, the TRS under a covenant linked to the GO pension bonds.
 A December 2016 memorandum of understanding for SERS shifted to the more conservative entry-age cost method for calculating contributions, extended the state's closed amortization period, and lowered the return assumption to 6.9%.
 These actions, which produced budgetary savings, resulted in raising the liability to reflect a far more realistic return assumption while lowering the risk that future investment loss could lead to a spike in contributions.